-In addition to becoming a member of this non-profit corporation when you purchase a home in an HOA, the property you are purchasing is also encumbered by a set of rules, regulations and restrictions on its use that are known as the Covenants, Conditions and Restrictions or CC&Rs for short.
+In addition to becoming a member of a not-for-profit corporation when you purchase a home in an HOA, the property you purchase is also encumbered by a set of rules, regulations and restrictions on its use that are known as the Covenants, Conditions and Restrictions or CC&Rs for short.
 The CC&Rs are codified in a legal document called the Declaration, which is recorded with the deed to the property.
-By virtue of the legal “attachment” of the Declaration to the deed, the CC&Rs are said to “run with the land,” which means they pass from one owner to the next each time the property changes hands.
+By virtue of the legal attachment of the Declaration to the deed, the CC&Rs are said to “run with the land,” which means the contractual obligations imposed by the CC&Rs pass from one owner to the next each time the property changes hands.

-As a member of the HOA each property owner is also obligated to contribute to the financial support of the organization by paying assessments or dues.
-Depending on how the HOA is organized these dues may be paid monthly, quarterly, semi-annually or annually.
-In the case of most condominiums and attached housing schemes the dues are paid monthly.
-Whereas many HOAs that involve single-family homes in a planned community setting may require payment of dues on an annual basis, similar to the way the county tax assessor levies property taxes.
-In addition to any regular dues the members of an HOA are responsible for an allocated share of the organization’s debts and future spending obligations.
+Depending on how the HOA is organized the assessments may be paid monthly, quarterly, semi-annually or annually.
+In the case of condominiums and attached housing developments the dues are often paid on a monthly basis.
+Whereas many HOAs that involve detached homes in a planned community setting may require payment of dues on an annual basis, similar to the way the county tax assessor levies property taxes.

-The obligation to support the HOA financially may also result in the property owner having a “special assessment’ levied against their property.
-A special assessment is a levy by the HOA which is in addition to the regular monthly or annual dues that the owners are already paying.
-The HOA may levy a special assessment for any number of reasons.
-Among the most common reasons for a special assessment is to raise money to pay for major maintenance, repair and replacement of various common area improvements.
-Special assessments may require the approval of the general membership but not in all cases.
+Special assessments may require the approval of the entire membership but not in all cases.
 If the HOA is unable to raise money through the special assessment process it can lead to deferred maintenance of common area improvements, which in turn can have an adverse impact on the value of the homes within the community.

-In future installments of this series we will examine the implications of this confluence of the board of directors and third-party management services which have been combined to create a form of private residential governance under which some 60 millions Americans now find themselves living.
+In future installments of this series we will examine the implications of this confluence of the Board of Directors and third-party management services which have combined to create a form of private residential governance under which some 60 millions Americans now find themselves living.